Wendy Williams claims she passed hospital evaluation with ‘flying colors’

 The former Wendy Williams Show host, 60, was removed from her assisted living facility on Monday after dropping a note from her window that read: “Help!
 Wendy!!”

-During Tuesday morning’s episode of Good Day New York, Williams called on-air anchor Rosanna Scotto from the Lenox Hill Hospital to give her an update on the situation.
+During Tuesday morning’s episode of Good Day New York, Williams called on-air anchor Rosanna Scotto from the Lenox Hill Hospital in Manhattan to give her an update on her situation.

 When asked about the tests she had undergone to determine whether her cognitive functions were sufficiently intact for her to end her court-ordered guardianship, Williams declared she passed “with flying colors.”